-There are lots of advantages to building a shipping container
+There are lots of advantages to building a container home underground.

-home underground.
-The earth is an excellent insulator, and you're
+The earth is an excellent insulator, and you're protected from

-protected from storms.
-You won't have to shingle, side or paint
+storms.
+You won't have to shingle, side or paint your house, and

-A one-bedroom single underground shipping container home will
+A one-bedroom single underground container home will hold three

-hold three to five feet of soil on top, when steel rebar is used
+to five feet of soil on top, when steel rebar is used to reinforce

-to reinforce the roof.
-The rebar will distribute the earth load
+the roof.
+The rebar will distribute the earth load over the entire

-over the entire top of your shipping container.
-The floor, walls
+top of your shipping container.
+The floor, walls and roof should